ahmetkcavusoglu/sio4/README.md

 I use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty) on Windows to connect to the COM port attached to the watch to do this.
 You can't connect while the Arduino programmer is running (and vice-versa) so you need to connect just after writing the firmware.
 The watch will wait 10 seconds after reset for you to connect and then prompt you for the values it needs.

-## The `ps -ax` Watch Face
+## The Watch Faces

-Here's a [gif on Giphy](https://media.giphy.com/media/UtP27vEWcgTxiksHSQ/giphy.gif) showing my watch with a Sugru 'case' and the `ps -ax` watch face.
+Here's a [gif on Giphy](https://giphy.com/gifs/UtP27vEWcgTxiksHSQ/html5) showing my watch with a Sugru 'case' and an older `ps -ax` watch face.

+And here's another [gif on Giphy](https://giphy.com/gifs/ZFEoJ0l3QtqALSpcTs/html5) showing it with the scribbly, jittery watch face.